 My name is Ejaz Khan, I am a Film Director and a fashion and wildlife photographer.
-My upcoming film, Vanishing Knowledge is about 300 lives possibly losing their home which means a good chance this Nokota breed will become extinct if they land in the hands of kill buyers.
+Before They Vanish (fka Vanishing Knowledge) is about 300 lives possibly losing their home which means a good chance this Nokota breed will become extinct if they land in the hands of kill buyers.

 Frank Kuntz, a well-known horseman, has been looking after these horses for a very long time.
 He was diagnosed with cancer after returning from the Vietnam War.
 He has dedicated his life to the survival of these precious Nokota horses.
 But at this time, the doctors aren’t giving Frank much time to live.
 The question is – how can Frank ensure the survival of this breed when his time is limited?